Set Campaign Objectives

 Once you start tracking performance against an objective, in the "Monthly Forecast" section you'll see the estimated improved traffic versus the actual traffic updated every month, so you can check when any discrepancies may have occurred and the main force(s) that impacted performance.

-In the "Detailed" view, you can analyze the actual traffic and the estimated one at a keyword level.
-Keywords that are far from reaching the set target or keywords that you stopped tracking are marked with a warning, so you can easily identify the ones that need your attention.
+In the Detailed view, you can analyze the actual traffic and the estimated one at a keyword level.

 By tracking your campaign objective, you can make the most out of forecasting, through a deep integration between our products.